-Data is only as good as the people performing the analytics and modeling on it, so a skilled Data Scientist is expected to have high proficiency in this area.
+Data is only as good as the people performing the analytics and modeling on it, so a skilled Data Scientist is expected to have the latest in data science training and high levels of proficiency.
 Based on a foundation of both critical thinking and communication, a Data Scientist should be able to analyze data, run tests, and create models to gather new insights and predict possible outcomes.

 #3.
 Machine Learning Methods